 I think we sometimes get really hard on ourselves.
 Like we should be getting way more out of our scripture study than we are.
 And because we know Isaiah has so much depth, I think that the expectation of learning a lot is even higher.

-But we don’t need to have that high of an expectation for ourselves.
+But we donโt need to have that high of an expectation for ourselves.
 Should we expect to learn?
 Yes.
-But that doesn’t mean we should expect to be at a scholar level when we aren’t.
+But that doesnโt mean we should expect to be scholars when we arenโt.
+We need to let ourselves go through the process of learning.

+And sometimes where we are now is right where we need to be.
+As we read, we receive insights and revelation specific to our lives.
+Whatever that revelation is, we shouldnโt discount it as not deep enough or big enough.
 Even the little revelations we have can play a significant role in our lives.
-And even if we don’t understand everything in Isaiah, we still learn things for our individual needs as we read his writings.
+And even if we donโt understand everything in Isaiah, we still learn things for our individual needs as we read his writings.

-The other thing to remember about this is that even if you don’t understand the symbolism or the historical context of Isaiah, there’s still a lot you can learn from him.
+The other thing to remember about this is that even if you donโt understand the symbolism or the historical context of Isaiah, thereโs still a lot you can learn from him.

-Some of Isaiah’s writings aren’t symbolic after all.
+Some of Isaiahโs writings arenโt symbolic after all.
 We can take them literally sometimes.
-And just because you have an insight that’s different from what most people have doesn’t mean it’s wrong.
+And just because you have an insight thatโs different from what most people have doesnโt mean itโs wrong.

-There’s no one right way to interpret a text.
-If your insight is different from other interpretations, that just means it’s what you need at that time.
-As long as it’s doctrinally correct, embrace the insight and revelation.
+Thereโs no one right way to interpret a text.
+If your insight is different from other interpretations, that just means itโs what you need at that time.
+As long as itโs doctrinally correct, embrace the insight and revelation.

 Find How Isaiah Talks about Christ